 Understanding the Tmall ecosystem is the first step to launching a successful online store in China.
 But building a sustainable eCommerce presence is not just about using the right tools on Tmall, it’s applying them in the context of a dedicated China digital marketing strategy and integrating them with the digital channels on and off Tmall such as WeChat platform that makes all the difference to reaching Chinese consumers.
-Let’s take a look at two well-known fashion brands to illustrate the importance.
+Let’s take a look at two well-known fashion brands to illustrate the importance of Tmall digital marketing.

 Asos is a well-known online-only clothing retailer.
 Founded in 2000 in the UK, it now has offices in Germany, France, the US, Spain Italy and Australia, carrying 850 brands.
 2016 was noted as a record year for Asos, reporting 26% growth and seeing record sales of GBP 1.4 billion (AUD 2.3 billion).
 However, this record year wasn’t without a low point.
 In May 2016, Asos announced that it was pulling the plug on its Tmall store, the loss projected at GBP 8.6 million (AUD 14.7 million).